Divorce and Mortgage Approval

-If you and your spouse are preparing to separate and eventually divorce, it may not be a bad idea to establish separate housing before the legal process officially begins.
-Once the petition for divorce is filed you are technically party to a lawsuit- a fact you must state on your mortgage application.
-And marital settlements aren’t just any lawsuit.
-They require numerous financial obligations to be worked out, making it nearly impossible to gain mortgage approval in the midst of a divorce.
+If you and your spouse are preparing to divorce, it’s not a bad idea to establish separate housing before the legal process officially begins.
+Once the petition for divorce is filed you are technically party to a lawsuit.
+And lawsuits must be stated on your mortgage application.
+Marital settlements aren’t just any lawsuit.
+They require numerous financial obligations to be worked out.
+This can make it nearly impossible to gain mortgage approval in the midst of a divorce.
 So, if it makes sense to live in separate homes, consider the option before coming to a final decision to file the petition.
-It will allow for a much easier transition into buying a new home.
+This will allow for a much easier transition into buying a new home.

 Can I use child support or alimony as qualifying income for mortgage approval?

 The short answer is YES.
 But with some stipulations.
-Three common conventional loan requirements when using alimony and child support income are term minimums, documentation of regular receipt, and finalization of the payment terms.
+There are three common conventional loan requirements when using alimony and child support income.
+Term minimums, documentation of regular receipt, and finalization of the payment terms.

 Three-Year Minimum – Alimony and/or child support income must continue for a minimum of three years after the date of mortgage application.
-This is typically documented within the divorce decree, but other legal agreements or court decrees will work if there is none.
+This is typically documented within the divorce decree.
+If not, documentation in other legal agreements or court decrees will work.

 Regular Payments – The borrower must document six months of regular and timely receipt of this income prior to closing their mortgage loan.
-If the payments are irregular or have not been received for six months, it is considered unstable and cannot be used as qualifying income.*
+If payments are irregular or have not been received for six months, they typically cannot qualify as income.